VisualEditor: Development

 The original web-based Wikipedia editor provided by MediaWiki is a plain browser-based text editor, also called 'Source editor', where authors have to learn the wiki markup language to edit.
 A what you see is what you get editor for Wikipedia had been planned for years in order to remove the need to learn the wiki markup language.
 It was hoped this would reduce the technical hurdle for would-be Wikipedians, enabling wider participation in editing, and was an attempt to reverse the decline in editor numbers of 50,000 in 2006 to 35,000 in 2011, having peaked in 2007.
 It was part of a $1m project aimed at developing new features and making improvements.
 A goal of the project is to allow both the former wiki markup editing and editing with the WYSIWYG VisualEditor.
 According to Wikimedia Foundation's Jay Walsh, the hope is to redress under-represented contributions from Arabic, Portuguese, and Indic-language versions of the site.

 According to Wikimedia Foundation, "There are various reasons that lead existing and prospective contributors not to edit; among them, the complexity of wiki markup is a major issue.
 One of VisualEditor's goals is to empower knowledgeable and good-faith users to edit and become valuable members of the community, even if they're not wiki markup experts.
 We also hope that, with time, experienced editors will find VisualEditor useful for some of their editing tasks."
 In 2012, Sue Gardner, the executive director of the Wikimedia Foundation, said "we don't think that the visual editor, in and of itself, is going to solve the challenge", and Wikipedia co-founder Jimmy Wales remarked "This is epically important".

 Rollout

 MediaWiki is used by numerous wikis, with smaller sites originally conceived as being rolled out first.
 VisualEditor was planned to be rolled out on the English-language Wikipedia for editors with registered accounts, and then for anonymous editors.
 The alpha version was made available to select users in December 2012, widened to all registered users in April.
-It was the default editor for users logged-into the English-language Wikipedia in July 2013.
+It was in beta in July 2013, when it was made the default editor for users logged-into the English-language Wikipedia.
 It was subsequently made opt-in on the English-language Wikipedia in September 2013 due to community complaints over its stability, and implementation was buggy and had limitations (though it remained active for most non-English Wikipedias).
+IEEE Spectrum reported that the bumpy rollout led to experienced editors leaving the site.
 In 2015, it completed its beta development phase and was again made available on English Wikipedia.